-Given a link, there is a familiar notion of writing it as a braid closure.
-That is, we can take a braid $\beta$, and close it up by connecting the strands on the top and bottom in order; we represent this closure on the page by sweeping the strands to the right.
+Given a link, there is a familiar notion of writing it as the closure of a braid.
+That is, we can take a braid $\beta$ and close it by connecting the strands on the top and bottom in order; we represent this closure on the page by sweeping the strands to the right.

-Since for all skein-theoretic constructions, we require a framing, we will always give a link the zero-framing, uniquely distinguished by each component of the link having linking number 0 with a copy of it pushed off by the framing; if we take a braid closure with the blackboard framing, then this linking number is the writhe $\wri(\beta)$\notation{$\wri(\beta)$}{The writhe of the braid $\beta$.} of the braid, the count of crossings in the braid with sign.
+Since all skein-theoretic constructions require a framing, we will always equip a link with the zero-framing, characterized by the condition that each component has linking number 0 with a copy pushed off by the framing.
+If we take a braid closure with the blackboard framing, then this linking number is the writhe $\wri(\beta)$\notation{$\wri(\beta)$}{The writhe of the braid $\beta$.} of the braid, that is, the signed count of crossings.
 Thus, we must add $-\wri(\beta)$ twists to the closure to get to the zero-framing.

-By convention, we do this just above the braid on the left-most strand, at the spot marked by a star ($*$) in the picture below.
-The star serves two purposes: it marks where the framing correction twists are inserted, and it is also the reference point where the label-shift operator $\ourlambda$ acts (shifting a light strand past the star requires applying $\ourlambda$).
+If $L$ is a knot, then by convention, we do this just above the braid on the leftmost strand, at the spot marked by a star ($*$) in the picture below.
+The star serves two purposes: it marks where the framing correction twists are inserted, and it is also the reference point where the label-shift operator $\ourlambda$, which we will introduce below, acts.

+For a link, we must choose such a base point for each component---the usual convention is to choose the leftmost strand of each component at the point just above the braid.

-Having traced out a link $L$ with a braid with heavy strands as above, we can then consider the formal span of all diagrams obtained by labeling the upward oriented portion of the heavy link with elements of $M+\Z$, and adding in all possible configurations of light strands.
-We choose the convention that the elements of $M$ are in bijection with the $r$ components of the link $L$, and that upward portions of the heavy link are labeled by the corresponding element of $M$.
+Having constructed a link $L$ as the closure of a braid with heavy strands as above, we consider the formal span of all diagrams obtained by labeling the upward-oriented portions of the heavy link with elements of $M+\Z$, and by adding all possible configurations of light strands.
+We choose the convention that the elements of $M$ are in bijection with the $r$ components of $L$, and that each upward-oriented heavy segment is labeled by the corresponding element of $M$.